-Franchise industry insiders…the people who are actually in franchising, look at franchise rankings in a much different way than say, prospective franchise owners.
+Franchise industry insiders…the people who are actually in the business of franchising, look at franchise rankings in a much different way than say, prospective franchisees.

-Those conversations are just a sampling of the conversations I’ve had with some of my fellow franchise colleagues.
+Now those are just a small sampling of the conversations (locker room discussions) I’ve had with some of my fellow franchise industry colleagues.

 The Problem I Have With Franchise Rankings

 Maybe my problem with franchise rankings has to do with my nature.
 I’m a very skeptical guy.

 The good news is that my skepticism can benefit you if you’re looking to buy a franchise someday, especially if…

 You’ve been downsized, and you want to do something different.